Football League of Europe

 The Football League of Europe (FLE) was a European American football league.
 It was founded in 1994, renamed 1995 in American Football League of Europe (AFLE) and dissolved after the 1995 season because of the ongoing financial problems.
 The trophy given annually to the FLE champions was the Jim Thorpe Trophy.

 History

 The league was founded in 1994 under the leadership of the German team Hamburg Blue Devils.

 The Blue Devils left the league after the 1994 FLE season going back to the well established German Football League for the 1995 season.

 After the 1994 season, three other teams also left the league.
 The league folded following the 1995 season.

 1994 season

-Eight teams competed during the first season, in 1994.
+Eight teams from five countries competed during the first season in 1994.